Neuroscientist, Columbia University

 Chris McKay is a planetary scientist with the Space Science Division of NASA Ames.
 His research focuses on the evolution of the solar system and the origin of life.
 He is playing a significant role in the planning of the MSL mission for 2011 and is also the deputy program scientist for Constellation - the NASA program for future human exploration of the Moon and Mars.

 Robert McNees is an assistant professor at Loyola University Chicago, working on problems in General Relativity, Cosmology, and String Theory.
 He is an alumnus of the Perimeter Institute, where he spent two years as an associate postdoctoral researcher.

 Dr Morelli is currently an Assistant Professor at Queen’s University in the Department of Physics.
 He collaborates extensively with the University of Saskatchewan’s Plasma Physics Laboratory; home of Canada’s only tokamak fusion reactor.
 His expertise lies in the area of tokamak plasma parameter control; in 2003, he successfully demonstrated the world’s first tokamak reactor application of fuzzy logic based controllers.

-Science Journalist, Canadian Science Writers' Association (CSWA/ACRS)
+Science Writer/Producer, Canadian Science Writers' Association (CSWA/ACRS)

 Véronique Morin is a freelance science journalist for television, radio and magazines.
 She is currently developing a new documentary and series of articles under the prestigious fellowship “CIHR Science journalism award”, as well as pursuing other freelance projects, and working as science journalist for the science magazine program Le Code Chastenay on the public network Tele- Quebec.
 Veronique Morin was president of the Canadian Science Writers' Association (CSWA) from 2001-2005.
 She was elected the first president of the World Federation of Science Journalists (WFSJ) from 2002-2004.